cmusatyalab/coda-doc/man/au.1.md

 **nu**

 :   New user.
 The **nu** option tells the **auth2** daemon to add a new
     password entry to the Coda password database.
+Note that the user has to be known to coda in beforehand.
+This is done via **pdbtool** *new user*.

 **cp**